seanbaxter/mdspan/README.md

 ![layout](submdspan.png)

+This is the most complex requirement in the whole mdspan proposal.
+Since _LayoutPolicy_ is part of the `mdspan` type, the requirement must be evaluated _at compile time_.

 ```cpp
   // If LayoutPolicy is layout_left and sub.rank() > 0 is true, then:
   // if is_convertible_v<Sk,full_extent_t> is true for all k in the range